Skip to main content

 • Simply copy and paste an image of your trade entry, take profit, & stoploss.

-Even 10–20 trades are enough for the mirror to begin reflecting patterns.
+Even 10–20 trades are enough for the system to begin reflecting patterns.

 TradeMonkey will automatically: